wlonk/arcadia/rules/index.md

 Hawkins.
 He's trying to get a reaction out of you.
 He wants to know if you have feelings for her."

+**Play to make them reveal themselves**: As the GM, you are most interested in the inner lives of the characters you see at the table.
+Not in their victories or failures, _per se_, but in how those victories and failures let them show their true colors.

 ## Scenes

 The game is structured around scenes.
 The GM sets scenes, with input from the